atomjump/loop-server/README.md

 # Optional Installation

-Add two cron tasks to your server:
+Add three cron tasks to your server:

 * A typing cleanup task.
 On rare instances, a 'typing...' message is left (if the machine cut out etc.).
 This cleans up any of these old messages periodically (every 5 minutes).

+* A system monitoring warning, that checks whether the server's CPU or disk space have gone over a threshold.
+See warningDiskUsage, warningCPUUsage in the "Server Options" section, for more details.

 ```
 sudo crontab -e
 */5 * * * *	/usr/bin/php /yourserverpath/typing-cron.php
+sudo crontab -e
+*/5 * * * *	/usr/bin/php /yourserverpath/monitor.php
 ```

 * A sentiment analysis task.
 This sentiment is reflected when you download a spreadsheet of the messages.
 It requires nodejs to be installed and available to be run by a cron job.